We've looked at the average cost of cat insurance in the UK, and some of the factors that can influence it.

 The type of pet insurance policy you choose for your cat will affect the cost of your insurance.
 There are a few types of policies, all of which will cost different amounts:

 - Accident-only cat insurance is the cheapest cat insurance policy.
 This often costs between £3 and £5 a month and can cover vet fees if your cat needs attention due to an accident.
 However, it won't pay out for anything else, including illnesses.

 - Time-limited cat insurance is usually the second cheapest pet insurance policy.
 This basic cat insurance policy can cover your pet if it needs treatment for a short-term illness.
 It tends to cover each condition for 12 months up to a certain monetary limit.
 This means if your cat's condition reoccurs, it won't be covered.
 Time-limited cat insurance policies usually cost between £5 and £15 per month.

 - Per condition cat insurance limits how much you can claim for each medical condition that affects your cat.
 There is no time limit on this claim, however.
 This policy usually costs more than both time-limited and accident-only policies, but less than lifetime cover.

 - Lifetime cat insurance is usually the most expensive cat insurance policy.
 However, it also affords the most comprehensive cover.
 It covers most vet fees your cat needs during its lifetime, up to a specific monetary limit.
 This policy usually costs £100 per year or more.

 Bear in mind that cat insurance policies don't necessarily only cover vet fees.
-They can also help with costs if your cat is lost or stolen, and can sometimes even pay for alternative treatment costs such as homeopathy.
+They can also help with costs if your cat is lost or stolen, and can sometimes even pay for alternative treatment costs such as homoeopathy.